Nokia sells mapping services to Oracle

 "Nokia has been on a mission for the last 18 months to sign mapping and location deals with large internet players.
 The deal with Oracle extends this," CCS Insight analyst Martin Garner said.

-Last week Apple (AAPL.O) publicly apologised after customer complaints about errors in its maps, which have been put on its latest phone operating system instead of Google Inc's (GOOG.O) mapping service.
+Last week Apple publicly apologised after customer complaints about errors in its maps, which have been put on its latest phone operating system instead of Google Inc's mapping service.

 Oracle is the world's third-biggest software firm but also sells hardware to corporate clients and in 2009 bought Sun Microsystems, the manufacturer of server computers and developer of Java and Solaris software.